magento/merchdocs/src/cms/widget-create.md

 ---
-title: Creating a Widget
+title: Creating and Managing Widgets
 ---

+Widgets are reusable components and you can easily create new widgets, as well as modify existing ones to automatically update content across your store.
+You can also delete widgets that are no longer in use.

+![]({% link images/images/widgets.png %}){: .zoom}
+_Widgets_

+## Create a widget

 The process of creating a widget is nearly the same for each [widget type]({% link cms/widget-types.md %}).
 You can follow the first part of the instructions, and then complete the last part for the specific type of widget you want.

-![]({% link images/images/widgets.png %}){: .zoom}
-_Widgets_

-## Step 1: Choose the type
+### Step 1: Choose the type

 1. On the _Admin_ sidebar, go to **Content** > _Elements_ > **Widgets**.